lilidan/crush/README.md

 In addition crush needs `AWS_REGION` or `AWS_DEFAULT_REGION` to be set.

-To use a specific AWS profile use `AWS_PROFILE=myprofile crush`
+To use a specific AWS profile use `AWS_PROFILE=myprofile crush`.

 ## Configuring VertexAI

 For vertexai to show in the list of availabnle providers you need to set `VERTEXAI_PROJECT` and `VERTEXAI_LOCATION`.

-In addition if you have not done this before you need to run
+In addition if you have not done this before you need to run:

 ```bash
 gcloud auth application-default login
 ```

-Adding models to the configuration
+Adding models to the configuration:

 ```
 {